Admissions Policy

 Candidates for admission to Limestone are evaluated on the basis of ability and achievement.
 The University is limited in the number of students it can accept.
 Therefore, every effort is made to admit students, who because of their academic preparation, particular interests, and talents, are qualified to accept the challenges and opportunities of a liberal arts college.
 The policies and procedures below apply to all candidates for Limestone's Day Campus and Online Programs.

 Students planning to enter Limestone University are advised to contact Admissions during their junior year of high school to discuss the courses needed during the senior year.
-This contact can be made by a visit to the University, by letter, or by an interview with a college representative on College Day at the high school.
+This contact can be made by a visit to the University, by letter, by email, by phone, or by an interview with a college representative visiting the high school.
 By contacting Limestone during your junior year of high school, you will receive advanced information which will give you an edge over those who begin the process late.

 For admission to the University, a student should present approved Carnegie Units (high school course units) from an accredited secondary school.
 These units should include the following: